night-commit/php-http/README.md

 // delete session variable
 $session->forget('name');

-// delete all session variables but not the session it self
+// delete all session variables but not the session itself
 $session->flush();
 ```